 In general there are 4 key components; 1)gut health 2)dietary intervention 3)nutritional medicine 4)detoxing.

 This is a highly specialised and emerging field.
-Numerous research studies are underway in order to provide the peer-reviewed research required for GPs to adopt the biomedical protocol on a broad scale.
+Numerous research studies are underway in order to provide the peer-reviewed research required for GPs to adopt the Functional Medicine protocol on a broad scale.

-In the meantime, hundreds of thousands of patients are following biomedical practices inherent in Complementary Medicine that focus on digestive health, nutritional medicine and diet.
+In the meantime, hundreds of thousands of patients are following Functional Medicine practices inherent in Complementary Medicine that focus on digestive health, nutritional medicine and diet.
 Most patients conclude that there is virtually no risk to a change in diet and supplements and that the upside is significant.